 Following this, there is a list of recommended changes to improve the property’s energy efficiency.
 An estimate of the installation cost and annual savings are included.

 There is also an estimate of how much an average household would spend on heating, lighting and hot water.
 This is not based on the energy consumption of the current occupants of the property.

 How do I get a copy of my EPC?

 You can easily find a property’s EPC from the government’s register as long as you have either the property address or the EPC certificate number.

 In Belgravia, properties with an EPC rating of C are typically worth 15% more than a similar property with an EPC rating of E – another incentive to improve your EPC rating.

-The ratings are based on the number of Standard Assessment Procedure points a property scores during the EPC inspection.
+The assessment is based on points that a property scores during the EPC inspection.

 For an up-to-date valuation of your property’s rental and sale value in Belgravia, Knightsbridge, Mayfair, Pimlico, South Kensington or Westminster, contact Best Gapp today.